 Gay died Jan.
 30, 2020, at his home in Columbus, Ohio.
-Born in Port Washington, from Phillips Andover Academy.
+Born in Port Washington, N.Y., and raised largely in LaPorte, Texas, he came to us from Phillips Andover Academy.
 At Princeton he majored in geological engineering, rowed lightweights all four years, swam for three, and was a cheerleader.
 He took his meals at Colonial, and his senior-year roommate was Jim Beattie.